Reading: Critical Reading & Analysis (Introduction): B2 Lesson 1: Distinguishing Fact from Opinion and Identifying Supporting Evidence

 • C. A Statistic

-Answer: A. An Opinion.
-While it might be based on observation, "cleaner" and "more comfortable" are subjective judgments that another person could disagree with.
+→ Answer: A. An Opinion.
+"Cleaner" and "more comfortable" are subjective judgments.

-The process of analyzing and evaluating a text, not just accepting its information as true. ↩ back to text
+Analyzing and evaluating a text, not just accepting its information as true.

-A personal belief, judgment, or feeling that cannot be proven right or wrong. ↩ back to text
+A personal belief or judgment that cannot be proven right or wrong.

 Be a Fact-Checker!